0xSR42/notes/notes-on-governance.md

 define conflict could be along the lines of gender, caste, community, race or religion.

-When it comes to the question of whether to accept unjust peace or fight a just war, humans could choose to engage in the minimal conflict that allows for progress to be made on any given issue.
+When it comes to whether to accept unjust peace or fight a just war, humans could choose to engage in the minimal conflict that allows for progress to be made on any given issue.
 Minimal conflict can be defined as the minimal set of actions which constitute the given conflict.